slint-ui/slint/docs/testing.md

 The syntax tests are located in `sixtyfps_compiler/tests/syntax/` and it is driven by the [`syntax_tests.rs`](../sixtyfps_compiler/tests/syntax_tests.rs) file.
 More info in the comments of that file.

-In summary, each .60 files have comments with `^error` like so:
+In summary, each .slint files have comments with `^error` like so:

 ```ingore
 foo bar